 The cooling implementation is still the major culprit for the 2018 Zenbook Pro, especially on this high-end configuration with the i9 processor and GTX 1050 Ti graphics.
 As far as I can tell right now, you’re basically expected to pay extra for the more powerful hardware, but without getting the matching increase in performance.
 That’s why last year I mostly recommended the i5 + GTX 1050 configurations of the Zenbook Pros, and this year I’d stick with those as well, especially with the updated Coffee Lake i5-8300H being much faster than the Kaby Lake i5.
 The i7 + GTX 1050 Ti models could be an option for some of you that are looking to benefit from the extra oomph of the six-core builds and faster graphics, but be prepared to undervolt and repaste them (careful though, repasting voids warranty), and even after all these tweaks still accept that you’re not going to get the performance thicker implementations can deliver from the same hardware.
 As for the i9 configurations, well, I don’t think they’re worth paying extra for, and not just on this Zenbook, but on other similar designs as well.

 At the end of the day the Zenbook Pro UX580 is still a good computer, and for the right price it can be an option to consider.
 But I can’t hide my slight disappointment, as very little has been improved over the previous generation, aside from the bump in hardware, and unfortunately for Asus, the competition did not rest in this last year.
-The updated Dell XPS 9570 is still a better computer with a nicer screen, sturdier build, bigger battery and more efficient Max-Q graphics this time, which could be worth the premium Dell asks for it, while the HP EliteBook 1050 is a brand new alternative to consider.
+The updated Dell XPS 9570 is still a better computer with a nicer screen, sturdier build, bigger battery and more efficient Max-Q graphics this time, which could be worth the premium Dell asks for it, while the HP EliteBook 1050 and Lenovo ThinkPad X1 Extreme are also newer alternatives to consider.
 On top of these, those interested in gaming should also consider the more powerful GTX 1060 ultraportables like the MSI GS65, Razer Blade 15 or Gigabyte Aero 15x.

 Anyway, that pretty much draws the line on this 2018 Asus Zenbook Pro UX580.
 We’ll update our impressions as the final retail versions are released, and in the meantime let me know what you think about it and get in touch in the comments section below if you have any questions or anything to add.